NTUEELightDance/LightDance-Editor/README.md

 # in Lightdance-Editor
 pnpm install:all
 ```
-This will setup a venv for python3.12, remember to select it as interpreter before developing frontend.
+This will setup a venv for python (>3.10 recommended), remember to select it as interpreter before developing frontend.

 #### Run all services